Text reading "IDEA INVENTION PATENT" on a background with illustrated lightbulbs.

 The first step towards a patent is inventing something new that can be patented.
 The next step is keeping the invention secret until intellectual property rights protect it.
 Then, you must decide if patenting is the right way to protect your invention.
 There are different options for protecting inventions, but the most common one is patenting them.

-To get one, you need to apply for one.
-Let’s take a quick look at what needs to happen now:
+Let’s take a quick look at what needs to happen next:

 What is a patent application?